qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/style_library.rst

 The default symbol layer type draws a simple line whereas the other display a marker point regularly on the line.
 You can choose different location vertex, interval or central point.
-Maker line can have offset along the line or offset line.
+Marker line can have offset along the line or offset line.
 Finally, :guilabel:`rotation` allows you to change the orientation of the symbol.